E-IRB Frequently Asked Questions

 Navigation and Procedural Questions

-How do I know when my submission has been approved, or when revisions have been requested?
+How do I know when my submission has been approved or revisions have been requested?

 The PI, and any study personnel designated on the application as "Yes" for 'Is Contact', will receive email notification to log-in to E-IRB to view the application in whatever the current status is.